-Systemic Justice is hiring for Student Researchers, Systemic Justice roster
+Systemic Justice is hiring for various positions

 Systemic Justice works to radically transform how the law works for communities fighting for racial, social, and economic justice.
 Centring affected communities in joint litigation, Systemic Justice will help broaden access to judicial remedies for those fighting for justice and equality.
 This will help dismantle the power structures that underpin and fuel racial, social, and economic injustice.
 Check out their open vacancies.